 The Pharisees and scribes, among others, were opposed to Jesus because His words and actions continually challenged them.
 They believed they were in right standing with God through their works.
 Jesus keeps telling them they can not earn being right with God, that is self-righteousness.
 The Jewish leaders had created many laws and rules that had nothing to do with the laws of God.
 Jesus, being God in flesh, did not obey their laws or traditions (Mark 7:1-4)

 The Pharisees ask Jesus a question:

-Mark 7:5 NASB Then the Pharisees and the scribes asked Him, Why don't Your disciples live according to the tradition of the elders, instead of eating bread with ritually unclean hands
+Mark 7:5 KJV Then the Pharisees and scribes asked him, Why walk not thy disciples according to the tradition of the elders, but eat bread with unwashen hands?

 Mark 7:6-9 Jesus tells them, on the outside you look and sound pious but on the inside you are far from God.
 Instead of living and teaching God’s commands, you live and teach the commands of men.
 In verses Mark 7:8-9, we are told how;

 They neglect God’s commands by making their traditions priority.
 This leads to pushing aside God’s commands in order to keep their traditions.
 In Mark 7:10-13; we are told why;

 Jesus reveals the religious use their traditions for their own gain.
 What they present as laws are not true obedience to God.
 So, obedience to the traditions of men causes disobedience to God’s word.